Finland easily beats Great Britain on hockey worlds - ExBulletin

 Finland easily beats Great Britain on hockey worlds

-TAMPERE, Finland (AP) Finland won again the Ice Hockey World Championship when it defeated Great Britain 6-0, while Germany defeated Italy 9-4 in Friday’s highest scoring game of the tournament.
+TAMPERE, Finland (AP) — Finland took another win at the Ice Hockey World Championship when it defeated Great Britain 6-0, while Germany defeated Italy 9-4 in Friday’s highest scoring game of the tournament.

 Montreal Canadiens forward Joel Armia was one of six different players to score for host country Finland, while Jussi Olkinuora got 10 shots before the shutout as the Finns rained down 42 shots on the British net.